vishvikkrishnan/a11yfirst/content/web-dev-resources/2-tools.md

 ## Color.review

-[Color.review](https://color.review/) provide a new interactive way to explore, test & finds colors that are accessible.
+[Color.review](https://color.review/) provides a new interactive way to explore, test & finds colors that are accessible.
 With unique visual guidelines, a user of the site can quickly identify and tweak their colors to be functional.
 The tool also interactively changes its colors so that the user in real-time simultaneously can test the visual and accessible aspect.

 Link: [https://color.review/](https://color.review/)